v0.dev's 9 Default Patterns (And How to Override Each One)

 }Pattern 8: "Get Started" and "Learn More" CTAs

-The problem: These are the two most common CTA strings on the web.
-They communicate nothing about what will happen when clicked.
+The problem: These are the two most common CTA strings on the web, and they're on the banned-phrases list for a reason — they tell the user nothing about what happens on click.

 The fix: Specific action language.